Adalab/bda-modulo-1-evaluacion-final-3v3L1na/README.md

-This Python class simulates an online shop of nerdy socks.
+This Python class simulates an online shop of nerdy socks: Hogwarts Houses Socks!
 It includes methods for managing products, customers, and sales.

 KEY FEATURES: